-The Manager aspires to the highest standards of corporate governance.
-The Manager is committed to ongoing improvement in corporate governance.
-It has developed and, on an ongoing basis, maintains sound and transparent policies and practices to meet the specific business needs of Ascott Reit and to provide a firm foundation for a trusted and respected business enterprise.
+The Manager embraces the tenets of good corporate governance, including accountability, transparency and sustainability.
+It is committed to enhancing long-term unitholder value and has appropriate people, processes and structure to direct and manage the business and affairs of the Manager.
+The policies and practices it has developed to meet the specific business needs of Ascott Reit provide a firm foundation for a trusted and respected business enterprise.
 The Manager remains focused on complying with the substance and spirit of the principles of the Code of Corporate Governance 2012 (Code) while achieving operational excellence and delivering Ascott Reit’s long-term strategic objectives.
 The Board of Directors (Board) is responsible for the Manager’s corporate governance standards and policies, underscoring their importance to the Manager.

 The Board's Conduct of Affairs

 Every company should be headed by an effective Board to lead and control the company.
 The Board is collectively responsible for the long-term success of the company.
 The Board works with Management to achieve this objective and Management remains accountable to the Board.

 The Manager is led by the Board, with non-executive independent directors (IDs) constituting more than half of the Board.

 The Board oversees the strategic direction, performance and affairs of the Manager, in furtherance of the Manager’s primary responsibility to manage the assets and liabilities of Ascott Reit for the benefit of Unitholders.
 The Board provides leadership to the Chief Executive Officer (CEO) and the management team (Management).
 The CEO, assisted by Management, is responsible for the execution of the strategy for Ascott Reit and the day-to-day operations of Ascott Reit’s business.